RoyalMan6/Date-Fruit-Image-Classification/README.md

 # Date-Fruit-Image-Classification

-There are many date fruit types in Saudi Arabia such as Ajwa, Medjool, Nabtat Ali, etc. In this project we've design and implement a deep learning-based image classification system (Convolutional Neural Network (CNN)) based on a provided image of a date.
+There are many date fruit types in Saudi Arabia such as Ajwa, Medjool, Nabtat Ali, etc. In this project I've design and implement a deep learning-based image classification system (Convolutional Neural Network (CNN)) based on a provided image of a date.

-We've used an architecture that’s in the TensorFlow tutorial (https://www.tensorflow.org/tutorials/images/classification).
+I've used an architecture that’s in the TensorFlow tutorial (https://www.tensorflow.org/tutorials/images/classification).
 The architecture was made for image classification in particular.
 The model consists of several layers, including a convolutional layer for feature extraction, max pooling layers for down-sampling, and fully connected layers for classification these layers take the output of the previous layer, which is